microsoft/vscode-docs/docs/introvideos/basics.md

 ## Next Video

-* [Configure and Extend](/docs/introvideos/configure.md) - Learn how to personalize VS Code to your work style.
+* [Customize VS Code](/docs/introvideos/configure.md) - Learn how to personalize VS Code to your work style.